-- If you fail the exam, you can retest after 45 days.
-You must first contact CDR at 1-800-8771600 ext.
-500 to obtain reauthorization to take the exam.
+If you fail the exam, you can retest after 45 days.
+You must reauthorize to test again by email at email@example.com, or by telephone at (312) 899-4859.
 There is no limit to the number of times you can retake the exam, provided you register and pay the fee each time and wait 45 days between exams.

 Licensure as a RD/Nutritionist in Rhode Island

-Upon successfully completing the CDR exam, you can apply for state licensure by completing and notarizing the Dietitian/Nutritionist Application for Licensure and providing the following:
+Upon successfully completing the CDR exam, you can apply for state licensure by completing and notarizing the Rhode Island Board of Dietetics Practice Application for License as a Dietitian/Nutritionist and providing the following:

 - Evidence of successfully completing the CDR exam (must be mailed directly from the CDR)